-The Audio-Technica ATH-AD900x might seem like just the revamped version of the original AD900 headphones which very beloved by many, but it’s so much more.
+The Audio-Technica ATH-AD900x might seem like a simple revamped version of the original beloved AD900 headphones, but it’s so much more.
 The ATH-AD900x headphones certainly stand out from the crowd with the lack of headband and gigantic, honeycomb earcups, but are they a direct improvement on the original?

 |Weight||0.58 pounds (0.265 kg)|